breitsch2/RudysBigNumbers/README.md

 ## Directory structure

 ```
-BigNumbers
-   DataGenerators
-      BigDecimals
-         BigDecimalTestDataGenerator /...       --- Test data generator in Java;
-	                                            open with NetBeans 8
-      BigIntegers
-         BigIntegerTestGenerator /...           --- Test data generator in C#; open .sln file with
-                                                    Visual Studio 2010 (Express) or newer
-	 Java/BigIntegerTestDataGenerator /...  --- Newer test data generator in Java;
-	                                            open with NetBeans 8
-      BigRationals
-         BigRationalTestDataGenerator /...      --- Test data generator in Java, using the Apache
-                                                    Commons-Math library.
-                                                    Open with NetBeans 8.
-Might require installation
-                                                    of the Apache libs.
+DelphiBigNumbers
-   Source                                       --- Sources for units and for bases.inc generator
+   Source                      --- Sources for units and for bases.inc
    Tests
       BigDecimals /...         --- Sources for DUnit tests for BigDecimals
       BigIntegers /...         --- Sources for DUnit tests for BigIntegers
       BigRationals /...        --- Sources for DUnit tests for BigRationals
-   Visualizers                                  --- Sources for IDE debug visualizer DLL and packages for BigInteger
+   Visualizers                 --- Sources for IDE debug visualizer DLL and packages for BigInteger and BigDecimal
-                                                    and BigDecimal
 ```

 ---